jharwell/sierra/README.rst

   handles random seeds, algorithm stochasticity, and other low-level details.

+- It has deep support arbitrary parameter sweeps: numeric, categorical, etc.

-- It supports a wide range of execution engines, execution environments, and experiment input/output formats via plugins.
+- It supports a wide range of execution engines/environments, and experiment input/output formats via plugins.
 SIERRA supports mix-and-match between all plugin types, subject to restrictions within the plugins themselves.
 This is and makes it very easy to run experiments on different hardware, targeting different simulators, generating different outputs, etc., all with little to no configuration changes by the user.

-- SIERRA can be used with code written in any language; only bindings must be written in python.
+- SIERRA maximizes reusability of code and configuration; it is designed so that *no* copy-pasting is ever needed, improving code quality with no additional effort from users.

 - SIERRA has a rich model framework allowing you to run arbitrary models, generate data, and plot it on the same figure as empirical